jonaslejon/lolcrawler/README.md

 # lolcrawler

 Lolcrawler is a Headless browser crawler created for BugBounty and penetration-testing/RedTeaming.
-Beware, this code is really slow but should be able to run for several days and find some really interesting urls.
+Beware, this code is really slow but should be able to run for several days and find some really interesting urls/paths.

 The crawler is using several different methods for trying to find links and urls such as BeautifulSoup, jsbeautifier, urlextract and linkfinder.py.

 You need to install docker to run this crawler due to the headless selenium browser.

 ## Run the crawler